adamwiggall/Freeform-Templates-Fieldtype/README.md

 To install this fieldtype,

 1. Place the taf_freeform_templates directory into ./system/expressionengine/third_party/ directory.
-2. Go to the EE Control Panel (CP) and select Add Ons -> Fieldtypes, then click *Install* in the *Action* colum alongside the name TAF Freeform Templates.
+2. Go to the EE Control Panel (CP) and select Add Ons -> Fieldtypes, then click *Install* in the *Action* column alongside the name TAF Freeform Templates.